- UCAS course code

 |Available as a free choice unit?||No|

-Flow in pipes, laminar and turbulent flow, the Reynolds number
+Flow in pipes, laminar and turbulent flow, and the Reynolds number

-Pressure drop in pipe fittings, the system head curve for pipework
+Pressure drop in pipes and pipe fittings, including the fanning friction factor

 Flow in open channels